 Variations

-Feel free to play with the flavors a bit
+Feel free to play with the flavors to make it your own.

 - Cinnamon - Try adding a hint of cinnamon to the graham cracker crust.

 - Vanilla - Not in the mood for coconut?
-Just swap out the coconut extract for classic vanilla extract.
+Just swap out the coconut extract for classic vanilla extract in the whipped cream, or add a touch to the pie for baking.

 Store in the fridge covered with plastic wrap or aluminum foil.
 It will keep in the fridge for up to 3 days.
 To Freeze: Wrap well in layers of plastic wrap and freeze for up to 3 months.